argosnothing/niri-scratchpad/README.md

 ```kdl
     Mod+Q            { spawn "niri-scratchpad" "create" "1"; }
 ```
-This will take the currently focused window and bind it to niri-scratchpad index 1.
+This will take the currently focused window and bind it to niri-scratchpad register 1.
 Pressing this keybind again will move the scratchpad to the stash workspace.

-## Removing Scratchpads

-Similarly to creating, you simply use the delete command to delete a register.
+A separate command is available for removing a scratchpad at a particular register.
 ```
     Mod+Ctrl+Q            { spawn "niri-scratchpad" "delete" "2"; }
 ```